Alice C. Linsley

 |Detail from drawing by Ippolito Rosellini (The Franco-Tuscan Expedition of 1828)|

 Y-DNA R1b is found widely in Africa, Southern Europe, France, and the British Isles.
-This dispersion took place over thousands of years beginning about 20,000 to 18,000 years ago.
+This dispersion took place over thousands of years beginning before 70,000 years ago.

 Haplogroup R1b, also known as haplogroup R-M343, is the most frequently occurring Y chromosome haplogroup in Western Europe, some parts of Russia (the Bashkir minority), Central Asia (e.g. Turkmenistan) and in the region of Lake Chad and along the Nile.

-This is the Haplogroup of Abraham's Proto-Saharan ancestors who dispersed widely and are known my many different names in ancient history: Kushites, Kushan, Ainu, Saka, Hittites, etc. Among them was a caste of priests known in ancient texts as 'Apiru, Hapiru, Habiru or Hebrew.
+This is the haplogroup of Abraham's Proto-Saharan ancestors who dispersed widely and are known my many different names in ancient history: Kushites, Kushan, Ainu, Saka, Hittites, etc. Among them was a caste of priests known in ancient texts as 'Apiru, Hapiru, Habiru or Hebrew.
+In the Akkadian language this caste or priests was called "Abrutu" from Abru, the word for priest.

-The word "Hebrew" is the English equivalent of Habiru.
-The word appears in ancient Egyptian and Akkadian texts.
-The Habiru were already widely dispersed in the 14th-13th centuries B.C.
+The Abru were already widely dispersed in the 14th-13th centuries B.C.
 Their spread was driven by their unique marriage and ascendancy pattern by which sons were sent away to established their own territories.

-Anthropological study of the Habiru suggests that this is the oldest term for this select order of ruler-priests.
+Anthropological study of the Hebrew suggests that this is the oldest term for this select order of ruler-priests.
 The term"Israelite" comes later.
 It appears on the Merneptah Stele, dated to c.
 1219 B.C.
-This stele set up by Pharaoh Merneptah is the earliest extrabiblical record of a people group called Israel.
+This stele set up by Pharaoh Merneptah is the earliest extra biblical record of a people group called Israel.

 The dark red spot in the center of Africa is the region of Lake Chad, Noah's homeland.
 Noah and his descendants are in the R1b Haplogroup.